About

 Making things slowly, thinking things through

 These days I’m mostly interested in travel, reading, photography, and making things in the workshop.
-I’m drawn to work that rewards patience, close attention, and a practical kind of curiosity.
+I’m drawn to work that rewards patience, attention to detail and where the final product feels larger than the parts that make it up.

-A long-running interest of mine has been the pursuit of a simpler life through natural health, growing food, and making rather than buying.
-Over time that has become less of an idea and more of a way of paying attention to daily life.
+A long-running interest of mine has been the pursuit of a simpler life through natural health, growing food, and making things yourself rather than buying everything.

 Before retiring, I spent many years working in IT.
 I began as an electronics technician working on communications gear and mini computers, then moved into software development and later into software architecture and leadership.
-That background still shapes how I think: I like systems, tools, craft, and the satisfaction of things that are well made.
+I was lucky that I had a natural curiosity that aligned with the much work that came my way.

-This site is where those interests come together.
-It’s a place for notes on books, places, photographs, tools, making, and the kinds of questions that stay with me for a while.
+This site is a place to bring some of these interests and influences together.
+It’s a place for notes on books, places, photographs, tools, making, and themes that stay with me for a while.

 This Site